-Other nearby facilities includes the new Trojan softball complex (2014) and soccer/track complex (completed in the spring 2003).
+Other nearby facilities includes the new Golf facility (2015), Trojan softball complex (2014) and soccer/track complex (completed in the spring 2003).
 Also, the state-of-the-art Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to TROY students and the Troy community.